Certain individuals with highly in demand skills can apply for permanent residency independently, through the Skilled Independent (subclass 189) visa

 - your visa grant number

-- the travel facility applicable to your visa (when it starts and ends); and
+- the date your visa starts and ends

-Your visa will be electronically linked to your passport, so you won’t need to put a visa label in your passport or attend any embassy/high commission after approval.
-Generally it is a good idea to retain an electronic copy of the decision for when you arrive and whilst you live in Australia, you may need to provide it as evidence of your PR status.
+This visa is electronically linked to your passport, so you would not need a visa label or to attend any Embassy/Consulates.
+Retain an electronic copy of this grant letter for when you arrive, and whilst you live in Australia.

 Skilled Independent (Subclass 189) visa